Viewing Git History and Changes: git log and git diff Tutorial

 Limiting and Filtering History

-# Show last 5 commits
+# Show only the last 5 commits

 git log -n 5